viam-devrel/viamcodelabs/site/viamguides/src/pydantic-validation/pydantic-validation.md

 Focusing on the `validate_config` class method first, the `config.attributes.fields` are a mapping of [attributes](https://docs.viam.com/configure/#components) set as JSON in the configuration for each component or service.
 These fields can be checked for existence (maybe they're required) and verifying the values for those fields are of a specific type; the current implementation is relatively simple for the two fields being validated.
-However, as more configuration attributes are added and extra logic (such as ensuring values are within a certain range), this will become unweildy to maintain.
+However, as more configuration attributes are added and extra logic (such as ensuring values are within a certain range), this will become unwieldy to maintain.

 ```python
 @classmethod